-Carol Hoffmann Collins '63 Professor of International Relations and Five College Professor of International Relations
+Jon Western is Mount Holyoke College's Vice President for Academic Affairs and Dean of Faculty.
+He is also Carol Hoffmann Collins '63 Professor of International Relations and Five College Professor of International Relations.

 Western is the author of Selling Intervention and War: The Presidency, the Media, and the American Public (Johns Hopkins University Press, 2005).
-He is the co-editor of The International Community and Statebuilding: Getting Its Act Together?
+He is the co-editor of The International Community and State-building: Getting Its Act Together?
 (Rutledge, 2012) and co-editor of Global Giant: Is China Changing the Rules of the Game (Palgrave, 2009).
 His most recent manuscript titled Why Bother?
-The Rise and Fall of Liberal Statebuilding from Sarajevo to Kabul will be published in early 2014.
+The Rise and Fall of Liberal State-building from Sarajevo to Kabul (2014).
 He is currently managing two additional research projects on post-hegemonic global governance and on international responses to mass atrocity violence.

 Prior to joining the Mount Holyoke faculty, Western served as a Peace Scholar-in-residence and the coordinator of the Dayton Upgrade Project at the United States Institute of Peace.
 He has taught at Columbia University and George Washington University and served as a Balkans analyst in the Bureau of Intelligence and Research at the U.S. Department of State.
 He holds a Ph.D. from Columbia University, an M.P.P. from the University of Michigan, and B.A. from Macalester College.

-Western's articles have appeared in numerous publications including Foreign Affairs, Security Studies, International Security, Ethnopolitics, Harvard International Review, Perspectives on Politics, and Political Science Quarterly.
-He is a regular contributor to Duck of Minerva, a blog focusing on International Relations, and he writes a monthly column for Current Intelligence, a British journal on politics and culture.
+Western's articles have appeared in numerous publications including Foreign Affairs, Security Studies, International Security, Ethno-politics, Harvard International Review, Perspectives on Politics, and Political Science Quarterly.
+He is a former permanent contributor to Duck of Minerva, a blog focusing on International Relations.

 - "A Taboo Worth Protecting," Foreign Affairs, September 9, 2013